TW-Robotics/Docker-ROS/README.md

 ## Linux

-1. Now you can either build the container from source or pull it from the docker hub
+1. Now you can either build the container from source or pull it from the docker hub (recommended).
     1. Build locally:
     ```
-    docker build -t "fhtw/ros-melodic" --rm .
+    docker build -t "fhtw/ros:latest" --rm .
     ```
     2. Use the image on the docker hub:
     ```